Coding-Club-NIT-Meghalaya/CodeToGrow/README.md

 ```

 ### 💻 Make all Pull requests to the "develop" branch only.
-Let's maintain a stable master branch that is deployed.
-Changes would be merged later on to the master branch.
+Let's maintain a stable main(master) branch that is deployed.
+Changes would be merged later on to the main(master) branch.

 ## Instructions: 🙅🏼 🙅🏼‍♂️
 ### 1. 👇🏻Register yourself for Hacktoberfest 2019